-If students are sick it is recommended that parents/carers keep them at home.
-If a student becomes sick during the school day the office staff will attempt to contact the parents/carers, requesting permission to send the student home.
-To ensure the safety and wellbeing of our students we ask parents/carers to inform the school of any changes to contact details.
+If students are sick it is recommended that parents/caregivers keep them at home.
+If a student becomes sick during the school day the office staff will attempt to contact the parents/caregivers, requesting permission to send the student home to ensure the safety and wellbeing our students we ask parents/caregivers to update their contact details when they change.